I interviewed 200 CTOs from growing startups - here's what came up

-These negative points lead 48% of CTOs to replace Heroku by AWS.
+These negative points lead 48% of CTOs to replace Heroku with AWS.
 But not everything is as green on the other side of the fence...

 AWS hell for CTOs

 Pre-sales engineers at AWS have a real strength to promote the many advantages of their Cloud solution.
 Arguments such as free services for up to 2 years and technical support by a dedicated account manager and a team of Cloud architects resonate exceptionally well.
-Their crews know the field correctly and know how to reassure.
+Their crews know the field correctly and learn how to reassure.
 Their products are of outstanding quality, and reliability is well proven.
-However, most of the CTOs we interviewed have no experience of what it means to use a Cloud provider such as AWS.
+However, most of the CTOs we interviewed have no experience of using a Cloud provider such as AWS.
 From a technical point of view, you have to start from scratch - everything has to be built from the ground.
-Meaning, configuring the network, configuring the services, creating a CI for integration, and a CD for deployment - in short, getting your hands in the engine.
-In our study, we found two types of CTOs, the one who loves to get their hands dirty in the infrastructure, and the one who doesn't want to.
-The latter is predominant, and even in the case of the first, he lacks time to do what is necessary.
-The CTO then often turns to someone from his team who will have the cumbersome task of " re-creating " how Heroku works but often learning on-the-job.
+Meaning configuring the network, configuring the services, creating a CI for integration, and a CD for deployment - in short, getting your hands in the engine.
+In our study, we found two types of CTOs: those who love to get their hands dirty in the infrastructure and those who don't want to.
+The latter is predominant, and even in the first case, he lacks time to do what is necessary.
+The CTO then often turns to someone from his team who will have the cumbersome task of " re-creating " how Heroku works but constantly learning on the job.
 Months can go by until the CTO decides to do so:

 - Contracting an external DevOps company

 - Internalize this skill by recruiting it